 - Product storage requirements if any.

 This handbook is intended as a resource for your distributors and should be compiled in such a way so that it is easy to use.
-Be sure that pages can easily be taken out of book for sales staff to photocopy.
-Color Xerox or photographs add interest.
+Be sure that pages can easily be taken out of book for sales staff to photocopy or provide digital copies that are easy to download.
 Keep a list of what staff at each distributor has received a book.
 When changes are made to the content, send each staff member a copy of the new page that they can easily insert into the book.
 Also make sure that news employees of a distributor receive a handbook.